The article that brought Mark Colyvan’s work to our attention:

 Then I went to your home page and CV and I am very impressed.
 You might be able to help me discern the proper approach to a problem of mathematics and logic.

 It arose in 2011 out of work with my nephew’s geometry classes.
-We went inside the. tetrahedron and octaherdon,, by dividing the edges by 2, connecting the new vertices; in 45 steps we were looking at particles (physics) and in another 67 steps we were looking at the Planck Wall.
-We multiplied by 2, and in 90 steps we were out to the approximate age and size of the universe: It was a treat. https://81018.com/home/
+We went inside the tetrahedron and octaherdon.
+By dividing the edges by 2, then connecting the new vertices, in 45 steps we were looking at particles (physics); and in another 67 steps within, we were looking at a Planck wall.
+Back in the classroom, we multiplied by 2, and in 90 steps we were out to the approximate age and size of the universe.

 Might you help us a bit with your deep knowledge of logic, mathematics, and mathematical logic?
 I hope so.
 Thank you.

 Note: We do not share the correspondence we receive from scholars unless they encourage us to do so.
 I can only guess, however, that once the concept of a base-2 outline of the universe from Planck Time and Planck Length is entertained, most scholars would say, “It just a bunch of numbers.
 Cute, but not particularly meaningful.”

 The most-highly recognized thought leaders of our time, people like Hawking, ‘t Hooft, Penrose, Rees, …Zichichi, I can well imagine, when it just seems too idiosyncratic and would take too much time to respond, would just pat our head, and gently smile, “Someday you may understand.”
 We sometimes get such responses, …not sure what to make of it, …not an area in which I have any expertise, …good luck and have fun.